 Morning and Afternoon

 Historically, Venice was much more than the 118 islands of today, being an empire that ruled a large portion of northern Italy.
-You can explore many of its former possessions with our full-day Verona, Lake Garda and Countryside Tour.
-Limited to a maximum of eight people, you’ll never feel lost in the crowd as you cross the causeway to mainland Italy.
+You can explore many of its former possessions with our full-day Verona, Lake Garda and Countryside Private Tour.

 If the vines you passed along the way excite you, take on our Prosecco Tasting Tour From Venice instead.
 Lasting six hours, the tour covers the history of this Champagne-like sparkling white wine.
 To demonstrate what to look out for, the tour also provides tastings from two of the region’s best vineyards.
 You can also explore the country’s culinary creations with our Insider’s Guide to Italian Food.